Amon-Ra St. Brown among best bets for anytime touchdown scorer picks on Thursday

-Thanksgiving NFL anytime touchdown scorer picks, betting odds, predictions: Back Amon-Ra St. Brown on Thursday
+Thanksgiving NFL anytime touchdown scorer picks, predictions, betting odds: Back Amon-Ra St. Brown on Thursday

 The SportsLine Projection Model locked in its top anytime TD scorer picks for Lions vs. Packers, Cowboys vs. Chiefs and Ravens vs. Bengals on Thanksgiving Day